 Quality Assurance - This department assures that other teams are able to perform their highest quality work.

-Scouting and Strategy - At the competition, this department develops strategies based on what other teams are doing.
+Scouting and Strategy - At the competition, this department determines alliance picks and gathers information about other robots..

 Special Projects - If the team needs any game pieces built, they go to Special Projects.
 Their job is to create and recreate any objects used in the competition.